 Service at Golden Sands is excellent and far better than what I experience in Vancouver or Richmond.
 I found everyone friendly and helpful, despite how busy it was.
 I plan to go back for dinner to try the other dishes Miss Foodie recommended.
 Hitting the Sauce gives Golden Sands two fat thumbs up.

-Wonderland and Double 07 invited us to The Ranchmen’s Club for dinner.
+Wonderland and Double 07 invited us to The Ranchmen’s Club for dinner, located in the Beltline / Connaught area.
 Since I first met Wonderland, she has consistently praised the executive chef, sommelier and staff at Ranchmen’s, so I was curious and excited to go.
 For this post, let’s listen to the James Bond theme song.

 We met in the lobby and then moved into the Samson Lounge for a cocktail.
 When I sat down by the fireplace, the first thing I noticed was the deer mount.
 The room itself has a heritage vibe, like the Lougheed House, located across the street.
 Wonderland told me she often drops by the lounge to play bridge or to read a book.